parcel-bundler/website/src/recipes/react.md

   order: 3
 ---

-Compared to Webpack, Parcel's paradigm is to use your HTML file as the entry point, not merely the main script:
+Compared to webpack, Parcel's paradigm is to use your HTML file as the entry point, not merely the main script:

 {% sample "parcel index.html" %}
 {% samplefile "index.html" %}